 Secker J and Morrison C. (2016) Copyright and E-learning: a guide for practitioners.
 Facet Publishing: London.
 Chapter 6: Copyright education and training available online.

 Morrison, C and Secker, J (2016) Nine things you need to know about copyright.
-A guide practice guide for university administrators and academics.
+A good practice guide for university administrators and academics.
 LSE Impact Blog.
 Available at: http://blogs.lse.ac.uk/impactofsocialsciences/2016/04/05/nine-things-university-administrators-and-academics-need-to-know-about-copyright/

 Rios-Amaya, J and Secker J (2016).
 Choosing between print and electronic… Or keeping both?
 Academic Reading Format International Study (ARFIS) UK Report.
 Learning Technology and Innovation (LTI), London, UK.
 Available online.